sivasamyk/logtrail/README.md

 Configuration
 -------------
-### I am already shipping logs/events to Elasticsearch
+### If you are already shipping logs/events to Elasticsearch
 - If you have already setup logging infrastructure with events getting indexed in ES, you need to map the cuurent event fields in ES to logtrail specific fields.
 This can by done by editing `logtrail.json` file located inside`./installedPlugins/logtrail` directory.
 Edit the following fields: